+The groundwater monitoring well network for the SLDS is identified on Figure 3-5.
 The methodologies used to determine the parameters analyzed for each monitoring well and the appropriate sampling intervals are described on Figures 3-6 and 3-7, respectively.
-Ground-water sampling parameters for all of the SLDS are listed in Table 3-4.
+Groundwater sampling parameters for all of the SLDS are listed in Table 3-4.
 The parameters and intervals may be modified based on a review of data as specified on Figures 3-6 and 3-7.
-No wells are planned to be decommissioned in CY 2020.
-However, as the RA progresses, certain wells may require removal.
+An expanded groundwater monitoring event is being considered for CY 2022.
+This comprehensive sampling event would potentially include collection of groundwater samples from the entire well network of 15 wells for the SLDS.
+Samples would be analyzed for the SLDS sampling parameters listed in Table 3-4.
+No wells are planned to be decommissioned in CY 2022.
+However, as the RA progresses, certain wells may require removal and may be replaced if deemed appropriate.

 Table 3-4.
-Ground-Water Monitoring at the SLDS
+Groundwater Monitoring at the SLDS

-Site Parameter a Driver/Purpose Mallinckrodt and the VPs Lists 1, 2, and 3 ROD (USACE 1998a) a.
-The methodologies used to determine the peremeters analyzed and the enprepriets compling intervals for each manifering well are described
+Site Parameter a Driver/Purpose Mallinckrodt and the VPs Lists 1, 2, and 3 ROD (USACE 1998a)